BensThoughts/zero-rabbit/README.md

 rabbit.nackAll(*channel*, *requeue*)

+Be careful with nackAll() in the same way you need to be careful with nack(), both are really for much more advanced use cases that most people will not have.

 Reject all messages outstanding on this channel.

+*requeue* is an optional boolean.
 If requeue is truthy, or omitted, the server will try to re-enqueue the messages.

 **Assert Exchange**